 This animated movie about anthropomorphic cars follows a race car, named Lightning McQueen, whose egotistical dreams of fame and fortune are changed by the charm of a small town and its inhabitants.

-Written and directed by Quentin Tarantino, this “grindhouse” thriller follows a stuntman (played by Kurt Russell) who uses his “death proof” car to terrorize a group of young women.
+Written and directed by Quentin Tarantino, this “grindhouse” thriller follows a stuntman (Kurt Russell) who uses his “death proof” car to terrorize a group of young women.
 The film is a tribute to slasher films and muscle cars from the 1970s.

 Directed by and starring Clint Eastwood, this film tells the story of a Korean War veteran named Walt.
 After a teenage neighbor tries to steal Walt’s prized 1972 Ford Gran Torino, and pays for his wrongdoing with chores, the two form an unlikely bond.